 International students who will serve as a TA must take the American English Oral Communication Proficiency Test (AEOCPT) upon arrival.
-No international student will be assigned to a teaching assistantship until this test is passed or remediation steps (typically taking English languagecourses) have been completed.
+No international student will be assigned to a teaching assistantship until this test is passed or remediation steps (typically taking English language courses) have been completed.
 More information can be obtained by contacting the Department of Applied Linguistics.
+Additionally, any English language courses completed will not count towards any degree requirements.